AlexandreMoura1988/Agenda-project-udemy/README.md

 # Agenda-project-udemy

-This is a small project form a Udemy Courses where iam learning Kotlin.
+This is a small project from a Udemy Courses where iam learning Kotlin.

 ***Tecnologies***
 Kotlin and Swing